EPA Certified Conversion Kits

-Today there are a variety of non-certified systems that are sold on the Internet and/or offered by automotive shops.
-Because they are illegal according to federal laws, Go Natural does not sell or recommend non-certified CNG conversion systems.
-However, consumers that do choose to purchase non-certified systems should be extremely cautious and obtain information from the person installing such systems to ensure that the equipment they use and the installation is safe.
+Today there are a variety of non-EPA certified systems that are sold on the Internet and/or offered by automotive shops.
+Because they are illegal according to federal laws, Go Natural CNG does not sell or recommend non-certified CNG conversion systems.
+However, consumers that do choose to purchase non-EPA certified systems should be extremely cautious and obtain information from the person installing such the systems to ensure that the equipment they use and the installation is safe.
 Certification is legally required by EPA and CARB.
-The fact that a system is certified for use in another country does not mean that it meets US.
-EPA or CARB requirements as most other countries have less strict vehicle emissions laws and currently neither EPA nor CARB recognize foreign certification.
-In addition, currently there are no federal installer certification requirements.
+The fact that a system is certified for use in another country does not mean that it meets U.S. EPA or CARB requirements as most other countries have less strict vehicle emissions laws and currently neither EPA nor CARB recognize foreign certifications.
+In addition, currently there are currently no federal installer certification requirements.
 Therefore, buyers should beware of shops touting that they are federally certified to do such installations.

 Conversion Kits Certification: